takinbo/homebrew-bitcoin/README.md

 ## bitcoind

-This formula has been updated to install bitcoind and bitcoin-cli version 0.9.2.
-Everything seems to work greak on Mavericks.
+This formula has been updated to install bitcoind and bitcoin-cli version 0.10.0

 **IMPORTANT**: If you are upgrading, be sure to also upgrade openssl with `brew update; brew upgrade openssl`!